List of monsters in Marvel Comics: Rorgg

 Rorgg is a giant alien spider monster that first appeared in Journey into Mystery #64 and was created by Stan Lee, Jack Kirby, and Dick Ayers.

 Rorgg is the ruler of a race of giant alien spider monsters that sought to conquer Earth.
 Rorgg's kind had a weakness against DDT.

 Rorgg in other media

-Rorgg appears in Hulk: Where Monsters Dwell with its vocal effects provided by Jon Olson.
+Rorgg appears in Hulk: Where Monsters Dwell, with vocal effects provided by Jon Olson.

 Sandman

 The Sandman is an alien monster made of sand that first appeared in Journey into Mystery #70 and was created by Jack Kirby.
-This monster is not to be confused with the supervillain of the same name.
+It is not to be confused with the supervillain of the same name.